qitianshi/cpp-computing2020/Search/LongestSubsequence/Description.md

 # Longest Subsequence

 ## Description
-Given `N` rows of `M` non-decreasing integers, find all the longest subsequences of integers throughout the rows, such that the first integer in the subsequence is bigger than or equal to an integer `L`, and the last integer is less than or equal to `H`.
+Given `N` rows of `M` non-decreasing integers, find all the longest subsequences of integers throughout the rows, such that the first integer in the subsequence is greater than or equal to an integer `L`, and the last integer is less than or equal to `H`.

 ## Input (`data.txt`)
 The first line will be two integers `N` and `M` separated by a space.